-To complement the Supermodel, regional flood models are to be installed at the five regional centers.
-These will be based on regional surface water analysis models developed for six areas of the country as part of the "Surface Water Simulation Modelling Programme (SWSMP)" study.
-The models and proposed locations of the regional centers are outlined below.
+To complement the Supermodel, regional flood models are to be installed at the five regional centres outlined in Section 7.1.
+Regional surface water analysis models were developed for six areas of the country as part of the "Surface Water Simulation Modelling Programme (SWSMP)" study.
+These included: